AfrozSaqlain/Eccentricity_vs_Lensed/README.md

 Each wave is then tapered.
 Then we generated noise from `aLIGOZeroDetHighPower` PSD.

 Next we pad each GW signal and add it to the noise such that the peak of the signal lies within 2.2 seconds to 2 seconds window before the noise ends.
+This is done to make the training process robust to moderate time translations in the signal.

 The signal is then cropped so that the data is of 8s duration.